the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 he showed her into the sitting room. it was not a large room, but it felt open and airy. just a couple of chairs and a comfortable sofa in red upholstery, a long coffee table, a vase of flowers on a round table by the window, a colourful rug and books everywhere.

-banker dadu walked in and was completely startled at the sight of her.
+banker dadu walked in and was completely nonplussed at the sight of her.

 “shobhu, tui? ki byapaar!” he said hurrying towards her. perhaps he was worried all wasn’t well at home.